jtransc/jtransc/README.md

 ### Native:

 Instead of generating C++ and then using emscripten or other technologies, JTransc allows you to generate code that is native to your platform.
+For example: when targeting JS you will use native JS best-in-class GC instead of a GC emulated in C++ & emscripten.
+And no need to know a proper heap size beforehand targeting JS.

 ### Native facilities:

-Some classes like String, StringBuilder or ArrayList are implemented in a way that it uses native JavaScript facilities.
+Some classes like String, StringBuilder or ArrayList are implemented in a way that it uses native JavaScript/AS3/Dart... facilities.
 Like JavaScript String, Array and so on.

 ### Treeshaking